Leptogenesis and low-energy CP violation in a type-II-dominated left-right seesaw model: Minimal mixed neutrino mass model with type-II dominance

-In the type-II framework, light active neutrino masses are induced by massive scalar isospin triplets that couple to LH leptons and the SM Higgs doublet.
+Since we assume type-II dominance, the corresponding seesaw contribution will be of main importance in the course of this work.
+It is given by massive scalar isospin triplets coupling to LH leptons and the SM Higgs doublet.
 For our purposes, we only need one massive scalar triplet such that the relevant part of the type-II Lagrangian is of the form~\cite{Hambye:2003rt, Hambye:2003ka, Sierra:2014tqa, Lavignac:2015gpa}

 where the triplet is given by